Calvin315/Etch-N-Sketch/README.md

 -Using specific programing practices for embeded systems (State Machines).

 This project is simulating the childhood board game, Etch 'n Sketch.
-The components used for this project include: a joystick, a 16x2 LED screen, a Nokia LCD screen, and a ATmega1284.
+The components used for this project include: a joystick, a 16x2 LED screen, a Nokia LCD screen, and an ATmega1284.

 This project uses custom programming for the LED screen, LCD splash screens, and joystick.